aidanbrown87/one_day_away/src/pages/spring-blossom-kew-gardens/index.md

 ###The useful bits:###

-- Kew Gardens is south of the river, situated near to Richmond Park.
-If you're travelling by public transport, you have three stations (and accompanying Kew Gates) to choose from: Kew Gardens, Kew Bridge or Richmond.
+- [Kew Gardens](https://www.kew.org/kew-gardens/plan-your-visit-to-kew-gardens/getting-here) is south of the river, situated near to Richmond Park.
+If you're travelling by public transport, you have three stations (and accompanying Kew gates) to choose from: Kew Gardens, Kew Bridge or Richmond.
+- If you choose Kew Gardens station, the closest gate is the Victoria Gate - a mere 5 minute walk.
+Ideal for a first visit, as you're straight in and the Palm House is almost the first thing you see!
+- If you choose Kew Bridge, the closest gate is the Elizabeth Gate: about a 7-10 minute walk over the bridge and around Kew Green.
+From here you can start a park-wide amble, passing the Orangery and Kew Palace first.
+- Finally, if you choose Richmond station, the Lion Gate is the closest.
+- Tickets are £16-19, but a yearly membership (offering unlimited visits for you and a guest) is about £70.
+If you plan to return, I'd recommend the membership - it also gives you 10% off in the shop and exclusive access to events.